'The Crown' Star Matt Smith Will Next Play Artist Robert Mapplethorpe

 — Nick Peciaro (@NickPeciaro) July 10, 2018

 Matt Smith isn’t the only alum of The Crown who is looking to shake things up and throw off the royal garb.
-Vanessa Kirby who played Princess Margaret for the first two seasons of The Crown left the Netflix project looking for some action.
-Seriously.
+Vanessa Kirby, who played Princess Margaret for the first two seasons of The Crown, left the Netflix project looking for some action.
 Kirby enjoyed her time playing the sister of Queen Elizabeth, but she is moving on to work on an action film with Dwayne “The Rock” Johnson, playing Jason Statham’s character’s sister in a spinoff of the Fast & Furious films.

-The spinoff will be called Hobbs & Shaw, with The Rock reprising his role as Hobbs, and Kirby playing Shaw for this film.
+The spinoff will be called Hobbs & Shaw, with The Rock reprising his role as Hobbs and Kirby playing Shaw for this film.
 Johnson posted on Twitter that he welcomes Kirby to the franchise, which will allow her to stretch her action film muscles.

 “Welcome the very talented @VanessaKirby to our ‘HOBBS & SHAW’ Fast & Furious spin-off.
 We chopped it up and we had some GREAT chemistry together.
 She’s a sharp one—this is gonna be fun! #Kirby #HobbsAndShaw.”